brihadeesh/brihadeesh.github.io/content/about/index.md

 toc = false
 +++

-I'm a 27 year old, non-binary, neurodivergent cat supremacist that sometimes cosplays as an ecologist.
+I'm a 27 year old, neurodivergent cat supremacist that sometimes cosplays as an ecologist.
 I'm big on F(L)OSS and currently run a [Void Linux](https://voidlinux.org) installation with a manually compiled version of Emacs 29.
 I also play the guitar, listen to typically a lot of metal and try to make my own music occasionally.
 I currently use [Ardour 7.0](https://ardour.org) for audio production, which I'm very new to, and hope to get started with the [Sonic Pi](https://sonic-pi.net) as both a standalone instrument as well as a synth for instruments I don't play myself.

 ## Publications {#publications}